Learning the dynamics of a one-dimensional plasma model with graph neural networks: Model benchmark

-In order to check for energy conservation, we run simulations using two types of initial velocity distributions: thermal -- velocities sampled from a normal distribution with standard deviation equal to $v_{th}$; oscillation -- sheets share the same initial velocity $v_0$ (no crossings should occur).
-For both initial conditions, we perform a scan over the initial thermal/oscillating velocity (one simulation per value).
+In order to check for energy conservation, we run simulations using two types of initial velocity distributions: thermal -- velocities sampled from a normal distribution with standard deviation equal to $v_{th}$; and oscillation -- sheets share the same initial velocity $v_0$ (no crossings should occur).
+For both initial conditions, we perform a scan over the initial thermal/oscillating velocity (one simulation per value) and sheets are always initialized at their equilibrium positions.
 All simulations consider a system of $10^3$ sheets moving over a periodic box for a total of $t_{max}=5 \times 2\pi~\omega_p^{-1}$.

 While for the sheet model the energy decreases monotonically, we observed this was not the case for the GNS (energy might increase, decrease, or oscillate, examples are provided in~\ref{app:energy_conservation}).
-Furthermore, since the GNS uses the finite difference velocities instead of the instantaneous velocities, there is an oscillation associated with the plasma period (the period is equal to half a plasma period) which is clearly dominant for lower thermal velocities.
+Furthermore, since the GNS uses the finite difference velocities instead of the instantaneous velocities, there is an oscillation in the energy associated with the plasma period (the period of the energy oscillation is equal to half a plasma period) which is clearly dominant for lower thermal velocities.
 This oscillation is merely an artifact of the finite different velocities used to compute the energy of the system.

-To allow for a fair comparison between the sheet model and GNS we then compute the total energy variation as follows: we skip the first plasma oscillation, apply a moving average with a window size of $\Delta t = 2\pi~\omega_p^{-1}$ to the remaining datapoints and retrieve the maximum deviation from the initial energy of the system (all steps are further justified in~\ref{app:energy_conservation}).
-For each time step the energy of the system $\epsilon$ is computed according to:
+To allow for a fair comparison between the sheet model and GNS we then compute the total energy variation as follows: we skip the first plasma oscillation, apply a moving average with a window size of $\Delta t = 2\pi~\omega_p^{-1}$ to the remaining datapoints and retrieve the maximum deviation from the initial energy of the system (these steps are further justified in~\ref{app:energy_conservation}).
+For each time step, the energy of the system $\epsilon$ is computed according to:

-The final results containing scans performed for different initial velocities distributions and simulation time steps are presented in \fref{fig:energy_conservation}.
-It is observed that as the initial thermal velocity increases, the GNS showcases a gain of one or two orders of magnitude in terms of energy conservation when compared to the Sheet Model (SM) algorithm running at a similar time step.
-This happens since the GNS captures more accurately crossings involving $n>2$ sheets.
+The final results for the GNS, containing scans performed for different initial velocity distributions, are presented in~\fref{fig:energy_conservation}.
+Comparisons between the GNS and the synchronous sheet model (original and modified version) are presented in \fref{fig:energy_conservation_comparison} for initial thermal conditions.
+No comparisons are provided for initial oscillatory conditions since the sheet model conserves perfectly the energy in this scenario.
+Similarly, no comparisons are provided with the asynchronous model since by definition it conserves perfectly the energy of the system.